 Administration of User Rights

-Typically, users of Jedox are supposed to have access to different functionality.
-While some users should be able to administer Jedox, others might only be allowed to work with databases, or only to view reports and enter data such as planning figures.
-With Jedox it is possible to define general user roles, add groups to these roles, and then add individual users to groups.
-Roles, groups, and users are then granted (or denied) access to both functionality, and contents (such as specific databases or reports).
+Typically, users of Jedox have different levels of access to different functionality.
+While some users are allowed to administer Jedox, others might only be allowed to work with databases, or only to view reports and enter data such as planning figures.

 For setting access rights for a specific file, right-click on the file in the Designer, and select the Security tab.